anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-03.md

 4. Some GCP Data Analystics services in the lab need specific permissions granted to the underlying Google Managed Default Service accounts - we will grant those permissions.
 Wherever possible, we will use UMSA to provision services.

-## Copy iam.tf file to the Terraform root directory
+## 1. Copy iam.tf file to the Terraform root directory

 ```
 cd ~/ts22-just-enough-terraform-for-da/00-setup/
 cp shelf/iam.tf .
 ```

-Here is the layout of our Terraform root directory:<br>
+## 2. Layout of the Terraform root directory
 ```
 ~/ts22-just-enough-terraform-for-da
          00-setup